The Foreign Investment Regulation Review: Germany

 Finally, in the case of an asset deal, a consideration similar to that in a share purchase will apply.

 A key aspect of an acquirer's due diligence is the operational and commercial review of the target entity and the validation of its business model.
 This will in all likelihood require the disclosure of sensitive business data (including data that may be relevant for foreign investment review purposes) to an acquirer to evaluate the feasibility of a transaction prior to signing, and thus prior to a formal notification of the transaction to the BMWi.
-It remains unclear how such a pre-signing due diligence could be facilitated in light of the broad prohibition on information sharing upon notification of the transaction.
-One solution to consider could be the disclosure of such information to clean teams, an approach that is familiar under antitrust restrictions, so that the acquirer and economic beneficiary would not be provided with critical information directly but relevant advisers (only) could assess the viability of the transaction.
+It remains unclear how such a pre-signing due diligence could be facilitated in light of the broad prohibition on information sharing upon signing of the transaction.44 One solution to consider could be the disclosure of such information to clean teams, an approach that is familiar under antitrust restrictions, so that the acquirer and economic beneficiary would not be provided with critical information directly but relevant advisers (only) could assess the viability of the transaction.
 In practice, it is likely that any such approach and the classification of relevant data would have to be arranged with the BMWi beforehand, to avoid the application of sanctions.

 ii Review procedure